BIG-SA/BASH-Intro-2018/notes/1_bash.md

 {:.no_toc}

 1. Can you think of an alternative argument that would result in the same outcome?
 Hint: was that a relative or absolute path?
-2. Note that we used the underscore symbol to conect the two words in the directory name.
+2. Note that we used the underscore symbol to connect the two words in the directory name.
 What do you think would happen if we replaced it with a space?

 That was simple.
 Lets get rid of it now.